sophiakibaker/sophiakibaker/README.md

 @sophiakibaker · she/her

+⚡Research Scientist in perovskite solar.

-🌏 PhD student working with nBOSS to imagine subduction termination in northern Borneo.
+🌏 PhD imaging subduction termination in northern Borneo.

 💛 Advocating for EDI and accessibility in STEM and academia.